 Food – Gluten-free

 Should you or shouldn’t you?
 I began limiting the number of gluten foods I ate a few years back, eventually going gluten-free completely one year ago.
-I do not have Celiac disease but a strong gluten sensitivity, like many others.
+I do not have Celiac disease but a high gluten sensitivity, like many others.
 Perhaps you do too.

-Going gluten-free, eliminated numerous migraine, sinus, and digestive issues for me.
+Going gluten-free, eliminated many migraine, sinus, and digestive issues for me.
 Additionally, I lost over 20 pounds pretty effortlessly.
 My husband and mom, while not overly sensitive to it, also went gluten-free and reaped similar benefits.

 Gluten is present in not only wheat products, but other grains and many processed foods due to additives, such as starches, colorings, flavorings, and binders.
-If you suspect any sensitivity to gluten please speak with your doctor about testing.
+If you suspect any sensitivity to gluten, please speak with your doctor about testing.

 Fun – Reach out and meet someone new!
 This past weekend I drove my mom from Florida to Michigan.
 On the way, we stopped to meet some new friends.
 I’d recently connected with Fritz from The Retirement Manifesto online and knowing I would be somewhat near his area of Georgia during the drive we set-up a face-to-face.

-I was honored to meet Fritz and his wife Jackie, as I’ve been reading his blog for almost 2 years.
+I was honored to meet Fritz and his wife Jackie, as I’ve been reading his blog for almost two years.
 We enjoyed a nice dinner, great conversation, and a pleasant walk downtown even though we got a little rained on.

-In addition, I presented Jackie with a small donation, via The #GivingCards Project of the Rockstar Community Fund.
+Also, I presented Jackie with a small donation, via The #GivingCards Project of the Rockstar Community Fund.
 The funds will assist in building a fenced exercise yard for the pet rescue she and Fritz are heavily involved in.